wingraptor/personalsite/content/about.md

 ### What Do I Know?

-- Javascript along with knowledge of jQuery and NodeJs
+- Vanilla Javascript along with knowledge of jQuery and NodeJs
-- CSS along with knowledge of Bootstrap
+- CSS along with knowledge of Bootstrap and Bulma
 - HTML
+- MEN (MongoDB, Express and NodeJs) Stack

 ### What Have I Worked On?

+- Completed the Colt Steele Web Developer Bootcamp course on [Udemy](https://www.udemy.com/the-web-developer-bootcamp/)
-Vist my [projects page](/projects/) or [Github](https://github.com/wingraptor) to see what I've made done so far!
+- Vist my [projects page](/projects/) or [Github](https://github.com/wingraptor) to see what I've what I'm working on and have done so far!